ZoltanSzarvas0209/mp3_MyWay/README.md

 Bugs found during development:
 1. delete and edit functions direct back to the top of the page:

+2. edit function when triggered overwrites pagination and image gallery gets out of context.

-2. add image section is not fitting in well with the design.
+3. add image section is not fitting in well with the design and pushes other elements out of place.

-3. Main functionality is not reasonable/inconvinient to use --- will address this if times allow it ,however I think the app is not designed for mobile size
+4. Main functionality is not reasonable/inconvinient to use --- will address this if times allow it ,however I think the app is not designed for mobile size

 ### HTML,CSS and JS validation: <a name="htmlandcss"></a>